Restaurant Floor Cleaning Guide

 We all know food prep areas need to be safe without grease or other residue that can cause slips and falls.
 But your dining room floors need to sparkle when customers enter the door.
 If the first thing they see is dirt they may wonder what's happening behind the scenes, e.g., is your kitchen clean and sanitized?
 And just like back of house, you also need to ensure that areas your patrons access are safe, too.
 That includes the bathroom and outdoor patio (if you have one).

 Not all floors are created equal so if you don't know how to clean tiles, hardwood, and other floorings you could end up with stains, damaged finishes, and eventually need to invest more money to replace them.

 Sealed concrete is a popular trend in restaurant kitchens because you can install it near tight drains and it's easy to clean without finish damage worries.

 Grouted ceramic tile offers good traction, is durable, easy to maintain, and lasts long under high performance and is popular for front door entryways, dining rooms, washrooms, and kitchen prep areas.
-Though easy to clean, you need to ensure the grout so it doesn't get discoloured.
+Though easy to clean, you need to ensure the grout is also cleaned properly so it doesn't discolour.
 The tiles can be porous so need to be well cleaned so they don't cause slippery floors.

 Handles come in a variety of products from wood to metal.